Greetings-Hello-Hi/odin-recipes/README.md

 # odin-recipes
 This is my first project for The Odin Project Foundations course.
-This project reflects what I have learned about HTML.
+This project reflects what I have learned about HTML, including how to create a home page, add links, add images, and define content.